Essentials June 02, 2026 25 min read 1858 views

 Preparing for an HHSRS inspection means having certificates, repair records and damp evidence organised before the council asks for them.

-HHSRS covers 29 categories of housing hazard.
-GOV.UK’s HHSRS operating guidance confirms that the system assesses 29 hazard categories and uses weighting to determine whether a property has a Category 1 serious hazard or a Category 2 other hazard.
+HHSRS covers 21 categories of housing hazard.
+For inspections commenced on or after 23 June 2026, GOV.UK’s HHSRS operating guidance confirms the system assesses 21 hazard categories (reduced from 29 under the previous rules) and uses weighting to determine whether a property has a Category 1 serious hazard or a Category 2 other hazard.

 The hazards sit under four broad groups.